ostracod/ostracode/languageDocumentation/statements.md

 importPackage <$specifier> as $moduleName [$attrs]
 ```

-Imports the main module of the package in `~/.ostraCodePackages` with specifier string `$specifier`.
+Imports the library module of the package in `~/.ostraCodePackages` with specifier string `$specifier`.
+The library module is determined by the `libModule` field in `ostraConfig.json` of the package.
 The module will be exposed as a prep-grade variable with name identifier `$moduleName` in the current module.
 If `as $moduleName` is excluded, the module will not be exposed as a variable.

 ## Attribute Statements